Alfresco/docs-alfresco/content-accelerator/latest/configure/activewizard/index.md

 The admin can type in any value to replace a variable.
 Using our "users in groups" example from above, this option allows us to reuse the query multiple times.
 For example, one question could use `group_one` as the group name, whereas another question could use `group_two` as the group name.

 ## Launch Forms in Streamline Mode
-Some clients want to be able to launch directly into the form and show a confirmation page upon form completion.
+In some scenarios it may be beneficial to launch directly into the form and show a confirmation page upon form completion.
 Follow along below in order to configure this option.

 ### ACA Admin Config
 First, go into the ACAadmin in the `Workflow -> Active Wizard Forms` section.
 Follow these steps: